Aiyyaa: Reception

-Roshni Devi of Koimoi gave it 3 stars.
-"Watch Aiyyaa for a quirkily different film with very good performances but be warned that it drags."
-The social movie rating site MOZVO gave it 2.9 stars.
 Taran Adarsh of Bollywood Hungama gave it 3 stars.
 Kanika Sikka of DNA gave it 2.5 stars.
 "Aiyyaa is an average entertainer".

 Kerala Films gave 2 stars and wrote "Aiyya is let down by a confused script."
 Anupama Chopra of Hindustan Times gave 2 stars and wrote "Whackiness can't carry a film."
-Reviewers on IMDb gave Aiyya a score of 4.4 out of 10.
 Shilpa Jamkhandikar of India Masala gave 3 stars, praising the cast and the stories, saying "What it doesn't have is something that binds all of this together.
 Kundalkar makes a bizarre mash-up of several genres and ends up with a film that doesn't do too much justice to any one of them."

 Raghavendra Singh of FilmFare praised the movie and says "It takes courage to present something never-done-before on the larger-than-life canvas of the big screen.
 And surprisingly debut director (at least in Hindi films) Sachin Kundalkar shows this trait with great effect in his film Aiyyaa.
 Hats off to an established star, Rani Mukerji, for showing such conviction in Kundalkar's experimental vision."

-The songs "Aga Bai" and "Dreamum Wakupum" were chartbusters, both getting over 1 million views on YouTube in less than 1 week of being released.
-Both charted in the top 5 of the India's Airplay Top 100 and have been promoted strongly on TV and radio broadcasts.